chrisfroeschl/.dotfiles/README.md

 ### Stow

-Make sure to place this repository in your users root directory.
+1. Clone this repository into your users home directory.

-1. Remove the README: `rm README`.
+2. Install [Stow](https://www.gnu.org/software/stow/) with your preferred package manager.
+3. Run `rm README.md` to remove the README file.
-2. Run `stow *` to place all symlinks.
+4. Run `stow *` to place all symlinks.

-## Issues

-MacOS mostly ships very aged Free Software.
-That's why you should make sure, that especially Bash and groff are up to date.

 ## Neovim